Impatiens mirabilis Hook.f.

 Giant Impatiens, Giant Balsam, Gouty Balsam

-Impatiens mirabilis is one of the several caudiciform Impatiens.
-It is a semi-succulent, up to 10 feet (3 m) tall, with swollen stem-base up to 2 feet (60 cm) in diameter.
-The leaves are up to 1 foot (30 cm) long, up to 4.4 inches (11 cm) wide, with a thick, fleshy midrib and 13 or 14 pairs of faint pinnate nerves.
+Impatiens mirabilis is a semi-succulent plant with a swollen stem base that grows up to 2 feet (60 cm) in diameter.
+It grows up to 10 feet (3 m) tall.
+Leaves are up to 1 foot (30 cm) long and up to 4.4 inches (11 cm) wide, with a thick fleshy midrib and 13 or 14 pairs of faint pinnate nerves.
 It can drop some or all of its leaves if conditions get too cool or dry, but it can stay evergreen if conditions are right.
-The flowers are yellow or pink and appear in summer.
+Flowers are yellow or pink and appear in summer.

 USDA hardiness zones 11a to 11b: from 40 °F (+4.4 °C) to 50 °F (+10 °C).